Tests

 }

-In other cases, the code in a test suite might realize that the implementation is too broken to even execute tests.
-In situations like this, it is possible to use the abort; keyword to abort the test suite altogether.
+In other cases, the code in a test might realize that the implementation is too broken to even execute tests.
+In situations like this, it is possible to use the abort; keyword to abort the test altogether.